EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 iPhone // EVE App

-The EVE app is worth installing on your phone and, in any case, I think you have to for the initial installation and calibration.
+The EVE app is worth installing on your phone; in any case, you must do it for the initial installation and calibration.
 You update firmware via that app.
 There is no EVE app for the Apple Watch.

 From a day-to-day perspective, the EVE app gives no reason to ditch Apple Home even though it contains similar features like automations.
-However, it does let you set a child lock, set a temperature offset if the recorded room temperature doesn’t match reality and also includes valve protection.
+However, it lets you set a child lock, set a temperature offset if the recorded room temperature doesn’t match reality, and includes valve protection.
 Valve protection is worth enabling.
-Remember I said earlier to bang the valve pin with a hammer when installing?
+Remember I said to bang the valve pin with a hammer when installing?
 Well, the protection feature on the app stops the valve from seizing up by regularly turning it off and on.

 EVE Thermo Review – Usage Scenarios